 D. disarmingly cute, bronze sculptures.

 (B) is incorrect because no comma should be placed between an adverb (disarmingly) and an adjective it modifies (cute).
-(C) can be easily elimianted as well because no comma should be placed between an adjective (bronze) and the noun it modifies (sculptures).
+(C) can be easily eliminated as well because no comma should be placed between an adjective (bronze) and the noun it modifies (sculptures).
 (D) is trickier, though, because a comma can sometimes be placed between two adjectives.
 In this case, however, the comma between cute and bronze is unnecessary.
-The rule is that no comma is needed when one adjectives modifies the other, as is the case here (cute modifies bronze sculptures).
+The rule is that no comma is needed when one adjective modifies the other, as is the case here (cute modifies bronze sculptures).
 In addition, a comma should be used when and can be inserted between the adjectives, or when the order of the adjectives can be reversed, neither of which is true here (it does not sound right to say disarmingly cute and bronze sculptures or bronze, disarmingly cute sculptures).
 Because no commas are needed, (A) is correct.

 Lions and great white sharks may boast the most famous jaws in the animal kingdom—but theirs are nowhere near the fastest.
 That honor belongs to Odontomachus bauri, a tiny ant whose jaws can snap shut at a remarkable 145 miles per hour.
 The ant’s quick bite also does double-duty as an escape mechanism.
 When faced with a larger nest intruder, an ant may use its jaws to strike the invader, simultaneously flinging itself 8 or 9 inches away (a maneuver known as the “bouncer defense”).
 Therefore, it may snap its jaws against the ground, propelling itself into the air and out of the way of such dangers as an anteater’s tongue (a move known as an “escape jump”).